Sparklydust/ExchangeRates/README.md

 ### Starter

+1. Use branch 'main' of the project.

-1. Start the project using Xcode 11.
+2. Start the project using Xcode 11.

-2. Add your Apple team membership in the Signing & Capabilities for the ExchangeRates, ExchangeRatesTests and ExchangeRatesUITests targets.
+3. Add your Apple team membership in the Signing & Capabilities for the ExchangeRates, ExchangeRatesTests and ExchangeRatesUITests targets.

-3. Add your API key of the https://currencylayer.com/ website in the Xcode project following this path:
+4. Add your API key of the https://currencylayer.com/ website in the Xcode project following this path:

 - ExchangeRates project folder
 - SupportingFiles